rmscode/binary-garden/docs/software/pulse-audio.md

 ## Installation

 Most distributions come with PulseAudio pre-installed and configured to run the daemon by default as a service.
-However, if yours does not, here are some first steps:
+However, if yours does not, here are some first steps...

 Install: